Gauge theory, calibrated geometry and harmonic spinors: Introduction

-We do not discuss analytic aspects of the adiabatic limit in this paper because of several reasons.
+We do not discuss analytic aspects of the adiabatic limit in this paper for several reasons.
 The major reason is that a prerequisite for the analytic part of the proof is a completion of the space of nonlinear harmonic spinors, which is yet to be constructed.
 This problem also arises in the recent paper~\cite{Salamon_hKFloer:08}.

-Theorem~\ref{Thm_LimitingPSW_HarmSpinors} is a quaternionic analogue of the relation between moduli spaces of solutions to the symplectic vortex equations and pseudoholomorphic curves in symplectic reductions~\cite{SalamonEtAl:00,SalamonEtAl:02,GaioSalamon:05}.
-More precisely, a four-manifold takes place of a Riemann surface, the role of the symplectic vortex equations is played by the \TP equations, the symplectic reduction is replaced by the \hK reduction, and pseudoholomorphic curves become generalized harmonic spinors.
-However there is an important distinction between the complex and quaternionic cases.
-Whereas in the complex case the focus is on the target manifold (or rather on its symplectic reduction), in the quaternionic case it is interesting to study both the target and the source with the help of the \TP equations.
-Indeed, even the choice of the simplest admissible target manifold $\mathbb H$ leads to the standard Seiberg-Witten theory, which carries information about the smooth structure of the source manifold.
+The case of the Cartesian product of two \hK four-manifolds have been studied in~\cite{Chen:99}.

 In Section~\ref{Sect_InstantonsAndCayleyFibr} we show how our previous results modify in the case of an arbitrary Cayley fibration without singular fibres.